Corporate Accountability

 Here, Burgess’s bank voluntarily participated in the FDIC’s regulatory program, and no vested rights are involved.
 The FDIC’s supervisory powers stem from the unique relationship between the federal government and the banking system, which performs important public functions.
 The FDI Act represented a “deal” between banks and the federal government.
 Banks would enjoy the benefit of insurance protection, while the FDIC would be entitled to protect federal insurance funds with regulatory scrutiny.
 Indeed, Congress gave the FDIC the specific adjudicatory powers at issue in this case to ensure the agency could curb unsafe banking practices.

 As this history makes clear, the distribution of deposit insurance and regulation of federally insured banks is an area in which the power of the political branches is long-standing and has traditionally been exclusive, making the public rights doctrine applicable.
-No court has ever held that the Seventh Amendment is implicated in this context, and the Fifth Circuit should not do so either.
+No court has ever held that the Seventh Amendment is implicated in this context, and our brief urged the Fifth Circuit not to do so either.

 Case Timeline